Last updated: March 23, 2021

 Here is a quick reference guide to first aid modifications for the mother-to-be.
-Be sure and take a glimpse at the resources under each section if you are interested in the research that defines the problem and outlines the many things that bystanders, emergency medical services (EMS), first responders, and healthcare professionals need to know when a pregnant woman experiences a possibly deadly event.
+This guide will also provide resources under each section if you are interested in the research that defines the problem and outlines what you need to know when a pregnant woman experiences a possibly deadly event.

 Although most characteristics of maternal resuscitation are similar to the standard adult resuscitation, several aspects are uniquely different.